NullBrunk/Utils/README.md

 # Utils - the penetration testing toolbox
 **Utils is a toolbox for pentesters written in python3.
-He allow you to do things like get a tty & stabilize a shell, generate reverse shell payloads  easely, launch python3 server ...
+He allow you to do things like get a tty & stabilize a shell, generate reverse shell payloads  easely, launch python3 server ...**
-His goal is to make your pentests/ctfs easier.
+**Basically, his goal is to make your pentests/ctfs easier.**
-**

 - <a href="https://github.com/NullBrunk/Utils/blob/main/README.md#how-to-install-it-">Installation</a>
 - <a href="https://github.com/NullBrunk/Utils/blob/main/README.md#global-help-">The global help</a>